JapaneseJLPT

 I lost my wallet.

-Taisetsu na shorui o nakushite shimaimashita.
+Daiji na kami o nakushite shimaimashita.

-I accidentally lost important documents.
+I accidentally lost important paper.

 40